Structured Data Generation

 Note

-We using Field in our examples, but all the features described below are available for Fieldset as well.
+We use Field in our examples, but all the features described below are available for Fieldset as well.

-Sometimes, it’s necessary to register custom fields or override existing ones to return custom data.
+Sometimes, it’s necessary to register custom field handler or override existing ones to return custom data.
 This can be achieved using custom field handlers.

 A custom field handler can be any callable object.
 It should accept an instance of Random as its first argument, and keyword arguments (**kwargs) for the remaining arguments, returning the result.